ozcan-kara/Ozcan-Kara/README.md

 💼 **I’m open to freelance work and job opportunities.**

-📂 My projects are available on my [old account](https://github.com/ozcankaraa),
-but I am now actively using my **new account**.
+📂 My projects are available on my (https://github.com/ozcankaraa), but I am now actively using my **new account**.

 ---